 An arrangement can be proposed by the directors of the company but, when a company is in liquidation or administration, then the liquidator or administrator can propose the arrangement.
 However, it can only be proposed if the company is insolvent.

-To discuss Company Voluntary Arrangements (CVA) call Phil or another member of our team on 0333 014 3454.
+To discuss Company Voluntary Arrangements (CVA) call Phil or one of our other licensed insolvency practitioners on 0333 014 3454.
 Alternatively, visit one of our local offices or email us: email@example.com